mmiah0/Insight/README.md

-# This directory includes the directory and files required to solve the Data Engineering coding challenge.
+# This directory includes files required to solve the Data Engineering coding challenge.
+Directories and files are organized as outlined in the instructions.